DoD-Platform-One/bbtoc/meetings/README.md

 ## Project Presentations
 *(see [Presentations](PROJECT_PRESENTATIONS.md))*

 To request a presentation for a completed (or nearly completed) project.
-Open an [issue](https://github.com/DoD-Platform-One/P1TOC/issues).
+Open an [issue](https://repo1.dso.mil/platform-one/p1toc/-/issues/new), using the project presentation template.

 ## Quarterly Review